Did you know the French meal structure was declared as intangible world heritage by the UNESCO in 2010?

 You would think the menu is over, but there are still two (and a half) steps to go for a full French meal and respect the authentic French meal structure.
 For most French people it wouldn’t be complete without…

 Having an espresso especially after a big meal is a must-have for many people, including myself!
 When we say coffee, we usually mean espresso.
 If you would like a long coffee (Americano style), you should always specify.

 When eating out, if you don’t like the strong espresso or the alternative coffee with milk, it can be a challenge to find other types of coffees.
 Before coffee chains arrived in France early 2000s, it was not common to find Macchiatos or a Mochaccinos.

 And last but not least…

 After-dinner liquor (le digestif)

-Careful, we drink specific alcohol, only the liquor type.
+French people would only drink liquor at the end of dinner, no aperitive.
 Cognac is a famous one or brandy.
-We wouldn’t have a cognac for the aperitif or a glass of wine after the coffee.
-I wouldn’t be able to tell you why let’s put it on tradition.
+We wouldn’t have Cognac for the aperitive or a glass of wine after the coffee.
+I wouldn’t be able to tell you why… so let’s put it on tradition.

 The French way of eating is full of protocols and rules that can be confusing, some would say that it prevents creativity, and maybe it does.
 But it is still very good.

 There is half a step missing… this one is usually spread along the main course as special occasions meal can last hours… shots of brandy (called eau-de-vie) can be offered.
 We call this habit of drinking brandy during the meal “Faire un trou Normand”, the traditional one should be with Calva (short for Calvados in Normandy) a 40° or more apple brandy.